 - Finally, click 'Insert Audio Playlist'.
 WordPress will automatically create and embed your playlist.

 - Click 'Update'.

 3. Create a front end WordPress audio library

 Now it's time to list the audio files on the front end of your website so that everyone can see (and hear!) them.

 Document Library Pro has already created a main audio library page for you.
 To find it, go to the Pages section in the WordPress admin and find the page called 'Document Library'.
 Rename this to something more relevant such as 'Audio Library' (remember to change the permalink too).

-View the page and you'll see your audio files listed in a table with one on each row.
+View the page and you'll see your audio files listed in a table or grid view with one on each row.
 However, it may not have the information that you want to display yet.

 To customize it to your requirements, go to Documents → Settings.
 Read through the page and change the settings as needed.

 Recommended settings for an audio library